Family legal advice across international borders

-There has been a steady rise in families moving and marrying abroad and as a result, in the event of a relationship breakdown, complications may arise due to cross jurisdictional legal issues.
-Those issues may involve cross jurisdictional divorces and financial settlements and the international movement of children.
+There has been a steady rise in families moving and marrying abroad and as a result, in the event of a relationship breakdown, complications may arise due to the differences in family law between two or more countries.
+Those issues may involve cross jurisdictional divorces, financial settlements, and the international movement of children.

-It is necessary to have extensive knowledge of international law when advising clients who have lived or married and/or have assets abroad.
-Careful thought and advice will need to be given in relation to which jurisdiction would be best to issue divorce proceedings or proceedings relating to children.
-Issuing proceedings in the correct jurisdiction is essential in financial proceedings to ensure the client can achieve the best possible financial settlement.
+It is necessary to have extensive knowledge of international law when advising clients who have lived or married abroad, or may have assets such as a property in another country.
+Careful thought and advice will need to be given in relation to which jurisdiction would be best to carry out divorce proceedings or proceedings relating to children.
+Issuing proceedings in the correct country is essential in financial proceedings to ensure that you can achieve the best possible financial settlement.

 We are highly experienced in advising clients on foreign elements in family matters.
 We are a member of Interleges which enables the firm to work with lawyers across the world on matters that may require international expertise.